The Tuna Industry Is Also Killing Dolphins

-Consuming tuna carries heavy consequences which are not visible on it’s packaging.
-The fishing industry tries to convince consumers by labeling their tuna as “dolphin safe”, implying dolphins are not killed in the process of fishing.
+Consuming tuna carries heavy consequences which are not visible on its packaging.
+The fishing industry tries to convince consumers by labelling their tuna as “dolphin safe”, implying dolphins are not killed in the process of fishing.

-However, here at Animal Equality we go to great lengths to investigate, unravel and expose the marketing myths which animal exploitation centers use to try and advertise their products as ethical.
-This could not be further away from the truth as we find patterns of abuse, pain and death within all our investigations.
+However, here at Animal Equality we go to great lengths to investigate, unravel and expose the marketing myths which animal exploitation industries use to try and advertise their products as ethical.
+We find extreme animal suffering in all of our investigations.
 We exposed the truth of “Quality Assured” meat, as well as the hidden reality of organic free-range eggs and also the tuna industry.

 Image from an Animal Equality investigation into the tuna industry

-According to the WWF, “The U.S. alone imported 314,863 metric tons of tuna worth $1.3 billion in 2010.”
-As well as this growing demand, there is also an increase of consumers who are awakening to the truth behind tuna and its unethical implications.
+According to WWF, “The U.S. alone imported 314,863 metric tons of tuna worth $1.3 billion in 2010.”
+However, there is also an increase of consumers who are awakening to the truth behind tuna and its unethical implications.

 Tuna’s agonising after being ripped away from the ocean.
 Image by Animal Equality.

-Commercial fisheries implement brutal fishing techniques, one of these being the so called “bottom trawling” which involves using a huge net that is dragged along the sea bed, ripping and scooping everything it touches, including dolphins.
+Commercial fisheries implement brutal fishing techniques, one of these being so-called ‘bottom trawling’ which involves dragging a huge net along the sea bed, catching everything in its way – including dolphins.

-Not only do dolphins die because of serious damage such as asphyxiation but also due to stress.
-It’s pretty brutal.
+These dolphins suffocate or die due to stress.
+It’s a brutal industry.
 Whale and Dolphin Conservation estimates that over 300,000 whales, dolphins and porpoises die every year in fishing nets across the globe.

 Dolphin trapped in the ocean.
 Image by HectorsDolphins.